ESThing64/project_release_partner/README.md

 # project_release_partner

 ## What is this?
+# NOTE - The live link does NOT use the main branch.
+It is currently using the "add-_email_time_spartner" timer.

 This is a tool to help you find a releasing partner in anytime zone. (this tearm might not familiar to you if you have never used the Sedona Method.)